+Depth constraints

 Pyroxene-exchange geothermometry shows that the peridotite samples form two groups in temperature with centroids separated by roughly 60ºC.
 This temperature range likely corresponds to an array of sample sources along a depth gradient.
 The depth of the xenolith samples in the mantle lithosphere, coupled with equilibration temperatures, provides a fully-defined constraint on the geotherm beneath Crystal Knob at the time of eruption.
 For spinel peridotites, equilibration depths can only be analytically determined within broad boundaries.
 With no reliable geobarometers for spinel peridotites, several less robust metrics are used to evaluate the depth of the xenolith source.
 We present several lines of reasoning suggesting that the xenoliths were sourced along a depth gradient relatively deep within the spinel stability field, between roughly 45 and 80 km.

 Several of the techniques below produce estimates of pressure, rather than depth.
 We use a geothermal gradient based on integration of the crustal and mantle densities given in Table ¿tbl:model_parameters?.
 This yields a gradient of ~0.03 GPa per km across the mantle lithosphere.